-The extracts/fractions were positive for carbohydrates and/or glycosides, flavonoids, and sterols and/or terpenes.
-The petroleum ether, ether and chloroform fractions gave positive indication for Libermann Burchardt test (for steroids and/or terpenes) [16], liquid ammonia.
-NaOH and Shinoda test (for flavones) [17,18], Feigl test (for normal sugars) [19], and vanillin perchloric acid test (for 2-deoxy and 6-deoxy sugars) [20], indicating the presence of flavones/sterols/ terpenes in free state or in the form of their glycosides.
-However, chloroform-methanol (4:1) and chloroform-methanol (3:2) fractions were positive for Feigl, vanillin perchloric acid and NaOH tests, indicating the possible presence of phenols in the free state or as their glycosides.
+The yield of the various fractions was as follows: petroleum ether (0.052 %), ether (0.115 %), chloroform (0.970 g, 0.092 %), chloroform:methanol (4:1, 0.083 %), chloroform:methanol (3:2, 0.068 %) These solvent fractions/extracts were subjected phytochemical to tests for carbohydrates and/or glycosides, flavonoids, and sterols and/or terpenes. petroleum ether, ether and chloroform fractions gave positive Libermann Burchardt test (for steroids and/or terpenes) [16], liquid ammonia, NaOH and Shinoda test (for flavones) [17, 18], Feigl test (for normal sugars) [19], Vanillin perchloric acid test (for 2-deoxy and 6-deoxy sugars) [20]. indicating the presence of flavones/sterols/terpenes in free state or in the form of their alycosides.
+However, chloroform-methanol (4:1) and chloroformmethanol (3:2) fractions gave only positive Feigl, vanillin perchloric acid and NaOH test, indicating the likely presence of phenols in the free state or in the form of their glycosides.